tianocore/edk2/AppPkg/ReadMe.txt

                See the PythonReadMe.txt file, in the Python directory, for information on configuring and building Python.

+      OrderedCollectionTest  A small Standard C Library application that demonstrates the use of the OrderedCollectionLib library class (provided by the BaseOrderedCollectionRedBlackTreeLib library
+               instance in this application), and allows the user to "fuzz" the library with interactive or scripted API calls.

       Sockets  A collection of applications demonstrating use of the EDK II Socket Libraries.
 These applications include: